Willys Jeep Oil Filter Canister Installation

 The canister mounts to the bracket with two C-brackets.

-It was a struggle to get the two C-brackets to line up with the cylinder head bracket.
-Enlarging the bracket holes from .490" ID to .500" ID made for an easier fitment.
+It was a bit of a struggle to get the two C-brackets to line up with the cylinder head bracket.
+Enlarging the bracket holes with a file from .490" ID to .500" ID fixed the issue.

 Inlet Hose Installation